ImagingDataCommons/highdicom/docs/seg.rst

 tomography (CT), slide microscopy (SM) and many others.
 A segmentation is a partitioning of an image into different regions.
-In medical imaging these regions may commonly represent different organs or tissue types, or region of abnormality (e.g. tumor or infarct) identified within an image.
+In medical imaging these regions may commonly represent different organs or tissue types, or regions of abnormality (e.g. tumor or infarct) identified within an image.

 The crucial difference between Segs and other IODs that allow for storing image regions is that Segs store the segmented regions in *raster* format as pixel